 1 cup raw organic cacao powder

-1/4 cup raw organic honey or maple syrup
+1/4 cup raw organic honey, maple syrup, or coconut sugar

 1/2 cup organic cacao nibs